svenhjol/Charm/README.md

   * New sound for when calling off a raid.
   * Sounds added for if a raid horn fails to activate.
 * `Remove nitwits` is now known as `No nitwits` and is **disabled by default**.
+* `Repair elytra from leather` has been added.
+  * By default only functional when insomnia is disabled.
+* `Repair netherite from scrap` has been added.
+* `Repair tridents from shards` has been added.
 * `Respawn anchor in the End` has been added and is **disabled by default**.
 * `Shulker box drag drop` has been added.
 * `Shulker box tooltips` is now known as `Shulker box tooltip`.